 Authorised personnel within the Centre will be able to access the information you provide to us.
-We may also disclose your personal information to the University of Edinburgh or any other subsidiary of the University of Edinburgh, for the purposes disclosed in this privacy statement.
+We may also disclose your personal information to the University of Strathclyde or any other subsidiary of the University of Strathclyde, for the purposes disclosed in this privacy statement.

 To comply with statutory requirements, we may sometimes be required to share your personal information with external agencies, particularly for the purposes of detection or prevention of crime or fraud.

 You have the right to ask for a copy of the information held by the Centre in our records in return for which we charge a small fee.